bhrutledge/jahhills.com/README.md

 Commit and push to GitHub.

-Update web host and restart server with `make deploy webapp=jahhills`.
+Update the environment with `make update`.

+Build the static HTML with `make dist`

+Deploy the static HTML with `make deploy`

 Publish the data with `make -C data publish`.